How does the planning system work in Surrey?

 - Plain English guide to the planning system

 The plain English guide explains how the planning system in England works.
 It is intended to give an overview only and does not set new planning policy or guidance.
 Published in 2015 it may not reflect the latest planning framework or guidance.

 - National Planning Policy Framework

-The National Planning Policy Framework (NPPF) was first published on 27 March 2012 and updated on 24 July 2018 and 19 February 2019.
+The National Planning Policy Framework (NPPF) was first published in March 2012 and most recently updated in July 2021.
 This sets out the government's planning policies for England and how these are expected to be applied.